x3n0cr4735/celi/README.md

 `pip install celi-framework`

 You can also clone the repo and install CELI from source.
-See [Running CELI from Source] below.
+See [Running CELI from Source](#running-celi-from-source) below to get the latest code (recommended).

 ### Set up a mongo DB server to store documents